sema4hai/s4-biopharma-collaborate-archetype/README.md

 For details, read the manual at `man ln`.

 ### How to mount SharePoint folder in a Docker image?
-If you want to use SharePoint instead of OneDrive as the shared workspace, first create such a folder under one SharePoint site.
 Log into Office 365, open OneDrive and from there find a SharePoint site on the left navigation part.
-Then you will be able to see "sync" when you select one folder.
+Click on the folder that you want to use (e.g. HAI/Project/Biopharma_Shared_Workspace), then you will be able to see "sync".
 Once you click sync, you can follow the instructions to track the folder on your local computer.
-Now you can mount it in a Docker image (create a soft link if the file contains spaces).
+Now you can mount it in a Docker image (create a soft link if the file path contains spaces).
+Be reminded that SharePoint folders are accessible to everyone while OneDrive folders are only accessible to invited collaborators.